 Written by Marc Henshall on December 17, 2015 under LiveWireless Systems

-Welcome back, in this week’s whiteboard session, we’re going to tackle the often misunderstood concept of intermodulation.
+In this week’s whiteboard session, we’re going to tackle the often misunderstood concept of intermodulation.
 Intermodulation is a product of two signals interacting with each other while on air simultaneously.
-It commonly occurs when two signals are in very close proximity to one another, and therefore, any intermodulation need to be avoided with […]

 Written by Marc Henshall on December 15, 2015 under LiveWireless Systems